Transcendence and normality of complex numbers via Hurwitz continued fractions: First application: Borel hierarchy of the set of Hurwitz normal numbers

-In \cite{AirJacKwiMan2020}, Airey, Jackson, Kwietniak, and Mance determined the place in the Borel Hierarchy of certain Borel sets under the right feeble specification property and some additional mild conditions. \begin{teo01}[{\cite[Theorem 6]{AirJacKwiMan2020}}] Let $X$ be a closed subshift with the right feeble specification property and at least two shift-invariant Borel probability measures.
+In \cite{AirJacKwiMan2020}, Airey, Jackson, Kwietniak, and Mance developed a tool to determine the level in the Borel hierarchy of the set of generic sets of subshifts with the feeble specification.
+They applied this result to study normal numbers of regular continued fractions and other numeration systems. \begin{teo01}[{\cite[Theorem 6]{AirJacKwiMan2020}}] Let $X$ be a subshift with the right feeble specification property and at least two $\sigma$-invariant Borel probability measures.
 Let $\nu$ be a shift-invariant Borel probability measure.
 If $B$ is a Borel set such that $G_{\nu}\subseteq B\subseteq Q(X)$, then $B$ is $\mathbf{\Pi}_3^0(X)$-hard.
 In particular, $G_{\nu}$ and $Q(X)$ are $\mathbf{\Pi}_3^0(X)$-complete. \end{teo01}